Guest post by Jelaire Richardson

-Of course, this immediately raises the question of how to gauge whether someone is "good."
-We're not their bishop, and we're not the eternal Judge of individuals' souls.
-But "while it is true that you should not condemn others or judge them unrighteously, you will need to make judgments of ideas, situations, and people throughout your life.
-The Lord has given many commandments that you cannot keep without making judgments" (True to the Faith, "Judging Others"), and one of those is the commandment to make at least a basic assessment of a candidate's morality.
+Of course, this immediately raises the question of how to gauge whether someone is “good.”
+We’re not their bishop, and we’re not the eternal Judge of individuals’ souls.
+But “while it is true that you should not condemn others or judge them unrighteously, you will need to make judgments of ideas, situations, and people throughout your life.
+The Lord has given many commandments that you cannot keep without making judgments … such as … voting for government leaders” (True to the Faith, “Judging Others“).
+One of those commandments is that we make at least a basic assessment of a candidate’s morality.

 Perhaps one place to start is by listening to character witnesses of friends and business associates who know the candidate well.
 Exaggeration and spin are common, but if multiple first-hand accounts keep surfacing of a candidate’s right or wrong habits, they might be worth considering.
 Or you might look at how they keep the most important promises of their lives, such as their wedding vows.
 When President Gordon B. Hinckley was asked about a politician’s extramarital sex scandal, he said, “The position of the President of the United States of America carries with it a tremendous trust. … George Washington [said] he hoped that ‘the foundations of our national polity will be laid in … private morality … which can … command the respect of the world.’ … Is it asking too much of our public servants … to give moral leadership to the world?”
 (Larry King interview, aired 8 Sep 1998)